Trump vows U.S. will "win" fight against opioid crisis

 "We're talking to China, where certain forms of man-made drug comes in and it is bad," Trump said.
 "We are speaking to other countries, and we're getting cooperation."

+Asked later why Trump didn't make the declaration, Health and Human Services Secretary Tom Price said "all things are on the table."

+"Most national emergencies that have been declared have been focused on a specific area, time-limited problem" like the Zika outbreak or Hurricane Sandy, Price said.
+"So we believe at this point resources that we need, or focus we need to bring to bear at this point, can be addressed without a declaration."

-If Trump had declared a national emergency, it would have sent "a message about the scope of the problem,” Northwestern University Pritzker School of Law professor Juliet Sorensen told NBC News.
+If Trump had declared a national emergency, it would have sent "a message about the scope of the problem,” Northwestern University Pritzker School of Law professor Juliet Sorensen told NBC News earlier.

-It’s also the rare Trump move that both Republicans and Democrats would have been likely to agree on.
+It also would have been the rare Trump move that both Republicans and Democrats could agree on.
 “It is one of the few issues that does have bipartisan congressional support,” she said.

 Trump’s declaration would have allowed the executive branch “to direct federal funds to do things like expand treatment facilities," Sorensen said.
 “As of now, Medicaid puts a cap on the number of beds each treatment facility can have, so legions of patients who need help get turned away."